 In October 2021 Samskipnaden opened a completely new student housing facility in the centre of Longyearbyen, called “Elvesletta”: https://samskipnaden.no/en/housing/vare-boliger/elvesletta

 Make sure you have your housing info with you when you arrive.
 In the information you have been given from the housing staff, you will find your house number, floor number and room number.
 The door to your room will be unlocked, and you will find your key inside your room.

 If you have any questions regarding your housing, please contact the housing staff at email Svalbard@samskipnaden.no

 Time schedule and safety training

 Below you will find a link to the time schedule called TimeEdit.
 In TimeEdit you will find details such as when and where your lectures and safety training will start.
 Make sure you check TimeEdit often as changes occur.

-Please note that it takes approximately 30 minutes to walk from Nybyen to UNIS, and 5 minutes from Sjøskrenten to UNIS.
+I takes approximately 5-7 minutes to walk from Elvesletta to UNIS.
 There is no public transport in Longyearbyen, and you need to walk or use a bicycle when going to UNIS.
-Make sure you have enough time so you’re not late.

 During the safety training you will stay outside most of the time, so make sure you bring lots of warm clothes.
 We also recommend you to bring lunch as you will have limited or no time to buy lunch at UNIS.

-If you want to buy breakfast/lunch before your first day at UNIS, the opening hours in Svalbardbutikken (supermarket) are:
+If you want to buy breakfast/lunch before your first day at UNIS, the opening hours of Svalbardbutikken (supermarket) are:

-The opening hours for Mix Isbjørnbutikken (kiosk) are:
+The opening hours of Mix Isbjørnbutikken (kiosk) are: